 Where to Purchase

 Currently, YesStyle is the authorized retailer and they do ship internationally.
+Currently, W2Beauty is now the authorized retailer and they do ship internationally.
 They carry a huge line of Swanicoco ~ not just the skincare lines, but body and makeup lines as well.

-[ disclaimer: products received for review purposes. all opinions are my own & unbiased. contains affiliate links]
+[ disclaimer: products received for review purposes. all opinions are my own & unbiased. ]